londelec/leandcxmlman/source/sections/Modbusma/CtrlMessages.rst

 .. important:: If read message (:ref:`xmlattr-ModbusmaCtrlMsgFunc`\ ="3" or :ref:`xmlattr-ModbusmaCtrlMsgFunc`\ ="4") is used, received data will be decoded based on
 	 the :ref:`xmlattr-ModbusmaCtrlMsgType` attribute of the following/preceding write message.
 I.e. the same way as data would be encoded for the write message.
          :ref:`xmlattr-ModbusmaCtrlMsgType` attribute must not be used for read messages.

+Ctrl MSG.Flags
+^^^^^^^^^^^^^^

+.. include-file:: sections/Include/table_flags8.rstinc "" "tabid-ModbusCtrlMsgFlags" "Modbus Control message flags" ":ref:`xmlattr-ModbusmaCtrlMsgFlags`" "Message flags"

+   * :attr:	Bit 4
+     :val:	xxx0.xxxx
+     :desc:	Send control message with a **device** address defined in the :ref:`xmlattr-gpmodbusmaAddress` attribute.

+   * :(attr):
+     :val:	xxx1.xxxx
+     :desc:	Send control message with a Modbus **broadcast** address 0.
+		No reply is expected from outstation(s) when message is sent with broadcast address.

+   * :attr:	Bits 0..3,5..7
+     :val:	Any
+     :desc:	Bits reserved for future use

 Compatibility
 ^^^^^^^^^^^^^